 The format of the comprehensive must be consistent for all students within a given program.
 The following list gives some of the more common formats, which are often combined:

 - take-home examination

-- written research proposal
+- written research proposal and/or thesis proposal

 Units must clearly specify when the comprehensive must be taken and how this fits into the program milestones, e.g., whether all coursework must have been completed prior to undertaking the comprehensive and/or whether the comprehensive is the final step before thesis research and writing.